Top 5 Library Story Times on the Main Line

 5. Conshohocken Free Library Story Time

-The Conshohocken Free Library runs a weekly story time for toddlers and preschoolers ages 0–5.
-It's genuinely drop-in — no sign-up, no fee — and the program blends read-alouds with simple movement activities designed to build early literacy and listening skills in a low-pressure setting.
+The Conshohocken Free Library runs a weekly story time for toddlers and preschoolers ages 0โ5.
+Genuinely drop-in: no sign-up, no fee.
+The program blends read-alouds with simple movement activities designed to build early literacy in a low-pressure setting.
 For families in Conshohocken, Plymouth Meeting, or Whitemarsh who want a neighborhood option without crossing the Schuylkill, this is the one to know.

 Conshohocken Free Library Story Time